ubicucsd/bootcamp_18_19/6_Alignment.md

 </details>

-  d.
-Prepend each sequence with n's.
+  **d.** Prepend each sequence with n's.
 The number of n's should be equal to the number of initial gaps that sequence had.

-2. Pick a reading frame.
+**2.** Pick a reading frame.
 Real sequences have deletions, and deletions make it impossible to figure out the correct codons.
 A robust way of making the choice between starting each sequence from the first, second, or third nucleotide by seeing which one results in the longest total distance between stop codons.
 In the interest of time, you can also do a simpler version by finding which indices give mutliples of 3.
 More detailed steps:

-3. Translate the DNA into amino acids.
+**3.** Translate the DNA into amino acids.
 This should be simple, I will leave this exercise up to you with one hint - google translating DNA with BioPython.

 4. Back translate